 However, while offering remote working perks to its employees, this exposes enterprises and organizations to another possible threat source.

-Because of the advent of remote and mobile working, the traditional boundaries of the office environment have expanded from a single, or a few, locations to hundreds.
+Because of the advent of remote and mobile working, driven by the ongoing process of digital transformation, the traditional boundaries of the office environment have expanded from a single, or a few, locations to hundreds.

 Even companies that have defined strategies and processes to enable remote working may find it difficult to accommodate mobile and remote workers on such a large scale.
 Cybercriminals will have plenty of opportunities to flourish in this situation.